StarpTech/graphql-parser-bench/README.md

 ### Parsing a query

 Parse the [kitchen-sink document](./kitchen-sink.graphql).
-The document has a size of around `1KB` but a wide usage of the specification.
+The document has a size of around `1KB` but with a wide usage of the specification.

 ```sh
 ./bench.sh ./../kitchen-sink.graphql query